-Suspension Appeal
+Suspension

-A student on Academic Suspension must appeal in order to register.
-The student will create a Learning Contract with their Success Coach before they may be eligible to register for classes or receive financial aid.
+A student is placed on Academic Suspension because they did not meet the agreed-on SAP conditions for Warning or Probation.
 Contact Student Services as soon as possible to resolve any Satisfactory Academic Progress concerns or questions at StudentServices@TillamookBayCC.edu or 503-842-8222 x 1100.